-- (1) Water supply system.
-New or replacement water supply systems in a floodplain area shall be designed to eliminate infiltration of floodwaters. - (2) Sanitary sewerage systems.
-New or replacement sanitary systems shall be designed to minimize or eliminate infiltration of floodwaters or discharge of effluents into floodwaters. - (3) Septic tanks.
+1) Water supply system.
+New or replacement water supply systems in a floodplain area shall be designated to minimize or eliminate infiltration of floodwaters. designed to eliminate infiltration of floodwaters.

+- (2) Sanitary sewerage systems.
+New or replacement sanitary systems shall be designated designed o minimize or eliminate infiltration of floodwaters or discharge of effluents into floodwaters. - (3) Septic tanks.
 New or replacement septic tank drain fields shall be placed where they shall not be impaired or contaminated by a base flood.